abduseK/pello_world/README.md

             - pello helps students to understand and grasp different concepts easly by providing them direct and exact materials
             - to improve students result and their grade, which is the greate differentiator during job application and finding process
             - to increase the interest and excitment of the students in the learning process
-            - to support students hard working and effort
+            - to support students hard work and effort
             - to produce qualified technology students who carries the future of Ethiopia

-It helps students by giving them important modules, lecturer notes and making them ready for the exams.
+It helps students by giving them important modules, lecturer notes and making them ready for exams.

 #### Generally, Pello makes the learning process easy and efficient.